DON’T BE A STRANGER

 Ideation

-I began the project by sketching different ways portraits, envelopes, and written responses could interact, exploring how the viewer would discover each person’s hidden story.
+I began the project by sketching ways that portraits, envelopes, and written responses could work together, focusing on how viewers would physically uncover each person’s hidden story.